sst/guide/_chapters/upload-a-file-to-s3.md

 layout: post
 title: Upload a File to S3
 date: 2017-01-24 00:00:00
 description: We want users to be able to upload a file in our React.js app and add it as an attachment to their note.
-To upload files to S3 directly from our React.js app we first need to get temporary credentials using the AWS SDK.
-We’ll use the Identity Pool we previously created and use our User Pool as the authenticator.
+To upload files to S3 directly from our React.js app we first need to get temporary IAM credentials using the AWS JS SDK.
+We can then use the AWS.S3 “upload” method to upload a file.
 context: frontend
 code: frontend
 comments_id: 49